AghilZadeh/AbedZadeh.github.io/index.md

 # My Personal Projects
 Here is a brief description of few of my personal side projects.
+If you wanna know more about me take a look at my [LinkedIn](https://www.linkedin.com/in/aghilzadeh/).

 ***